tom-halpin/awscli-terraform-image/README.md

 [![Spell-Checker](https://github.com/tom-halpin/awscli-terraform-image/actions/workflows/spellcheck.yaml/badge.svg)](https://github.com/rojopolis/spellcheck-github-actions)
 [![Docker-Build-Push](https://github.com/tom-halpin/awscli-terraform-image/actions/workflows/docker-build-push.yml/badge.svg)](https://hub.docker.com/)

-In summary, this Dockerfile starts with the Ubuntu 20.04 base image, installs the required packages for Terraform & the awscli, installs Terraform and the awscli and sets the working directory to /app.
+In summary, this Dockerfile starts with the latest Ubuntu base image, installs the required packages for Terraform & the awscli, installs Terraform and the awscli and sets the working directory to /app.

 ## To build and run an instance of a Docker image locally.